Agfiras/Battery-Driver_Hub/README.md

 * Run `UNINSTALL.bat` with admin privileges to uninstall the driver and delete simulated batterie.
 * Run this to stop and delete the service: `sc stop BatteryService` then `sc delete BatteryService`

+### Troubleshooting
+- **Error LNK2019: Unresolved external symbol WinMain:**
+   - Ensure the entry point is correctly defined as wWinMain in `main.cpp`.
+   - Verify that the project subsystem is set to Windows (not Console).
+- **Error LNK2005: Function already defined:**
+   - Check for multiple definitions of the same function in different files.
+   - Use include guards in header files to prevent multiple inclusions.

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [`LICENSE.txt`](./LICENSE.txt) for more information.

 <!-- ACKNOWLEDGMENTS -->